rosshigson/Catalina/README.md

 Windows Manual install
 ----------------------

-If you did not use the Windows Setup package but either cloned the Git repository or downloaded it as a compressed file and then uncompressed it, then the distribution includes binaries suitable for Windows 10 or Windows 11, but you must set it up manually.
+If you did not use the Windows Setup package but either cloned the Git repository or downloaded it as a compressed file and then uncompressed it, then the distribution will includes all sources, but not the Windows binaries.

+If you do not want to rebuild Catalina from source (which is a complex process under Windows) then a separate package of precompiled binaries will be available suitable for Windows 10 or Windows 11 as an asset associated with the Git release.
+Download the asset and uncompress it into Catalina's **bin** directory.

 Open a Windows command shell (i.e. **cmd.exe**), then **cd** to the Catalina installation folder.
 Then execute the command **use_catalina** to set up the Catalina environment variables and paths.
 Then you can either use Catalina directly from the command line, or use the command **catalina_geany** to start the Catalina Geany Integrated Deveopment Environment.
 The Catalina documents are available in the **Documents** folder.

 To create Windows Start Menu entries, open a Windows command shell (i.e. **cmd.exe**) with Administrator privileges, then **cd** to the Catalina installation folder.
 Then execute the command **catalina_shortcuts** optionally specifying the name of the Start Menu entry to create (in quotes).
-For example: **catalina_shortcuts "Catalina 7.6.3"**
+For example: **catalina_shortcuts "Catalina 7.6.3"**.
+If you do not specify a name then "Catalina" will be used.
+Then you can start either a Catalina Command Line or Catalina Geany from the Windows Start Menu.
+Also, the Start Menu will contain links to the Catalina Documents.

 Linux Precompiled Package
 -------------------------